 8. Windsurf Your Way To Your Own Island

-Up for a bit of water sports?
+Up for some water sports?
 Hire your own windsurf or catamaran, and set sail to explore the magic of the Aitutaki lagoon.
 An hour of strenuous effort will be rewarded with landing on your very own dream island.
 Bring a picnic lunch with you and be warned that you might not want to head back!